 Property Description Default usage name An environment name.
 In applications A list of applications belonging to an environment.
-In agentListener A property containing the io.murano.system.AgentListener object that can be used to interact with Murano Agent.
-Runtime stack A property containing a HeatStack object in default region that can be used to interact with Heat.
-Runtime instanceNotifi A property containing the io.murano.system.
-InstanceNotifier object that can be used to keep track of the amount of deployed instances.
-Runtime defaultNetwork A property containing templates for user-defined Networks in regions (io.murano.resources.Network).
-In securityGroupM A property containing the SecurityGroupManager object from default region that can be used to construct a security group associated with this environment.
-Runtime homeRegionName A property containing the name of home region from murano config Runtime regions A property containing the map regionName -> CloudRegion instance.
-InOut regionConfigs A property containing the map regionName -> CloudRegion config Config
+In agentListener A property containing the io.murano.system.AgentListener Runtime object that can be used to interact with Murano Agent. stack A property containing a HeatStack object in default region that can Runtime be used to interact with Heat. instanceNotifi eA property containing the io.murano.system.
+Runtime InstanceNotifier object that can be used to keep track of the amount of deployed instances. defaultNetwork s A property containing templates for user-defined Networks in re- In gions (io.murano.resources.Network). securityGroupM arAageorperty containing the SecurityGroupManager object from Runtime default region that can be used to construct a security group associ- ated with this environment. homeRegionName A property containing the name of home region from murano config Runtime regions A property containing the map regionName -> CloudRegion in- InOut stance. regionConfigs A property containing the map regionName -> CloudRegion config Config